aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 :::tip

-By default the URLs for both the services point to Aptos devnet services.
+By default, the URLs for both the services point to Aptos devnet services.
 However, they can be configured with the following environment variables:
   - `APTOS_NODE_URL`
   - `APTOS_FAUCET_URL`
 :::